belangeo/pyo/trunk/doc/PyoTableObject/LinTable.rst

     :param list: list, optional

-    List of tuples indicating location and value of each points in the table.
+    List of tuples indicating location and value of each point in the table.
     The default, [(0,0.), (8191, 1.)], creates a straight line from 0.0 at location 0
     to 1.0 at the end of the table (size - 1).
-Location must be integer.
+Location must be an integer.

     :param size: int, optional

     Table size in samples.
-Default to 8192.
+Defaults to 8192.

 .. method:: LinTable.setSize(size)